LaurentInSeattle/Lyt.PhotoPostPro/Doc/PhotoRebelGuide.md

 Why Culling is Important?

-It saves time: Editing every single photo from a shoot wastes hours.
+It saves time: Editing and tagging every single photo from a photoshoot wastes hours.
 Culling cuts down the number of files so you only spend time on the best shots.
-It improves quality: Removing duplicate angles and minor blunders ensures that every image you present meets a high standard.
+It improves quality: Removing duplicate angles and minor blunders ensures that every image you present meets a high quality standard.
 It prevents fatigue: Looking at hundreds of near-identical pictures might wears out your creative energy.
 Culling early keeps your mind fresh for actual editing choices.
 It saves storage space: High-resolution digital files take up massive amounts of hard drive and cloud capacity.
 Deleting unused raw files frees up valuable storage.
 It is often more satisfying: We often prefer a tight, curated gallery of amazing moments over a bloated collection filled with repetitive frames.

+All professional photographers have told me many times that I should cull more aggressively, now I do so and maybe you do so as well.

+Culling with Photo Rebel

+# The Editing Workflow

+## Orientation

+## Straightening

-# The Gallery
+# Your Gallery